Burger Steak with Mushroom Gravy is a combination of moist ground beef and pork, made into patties and smothered with creamy mushroom gravy.

 - salt and pepper to taste

-- garlic onion chopped (optional) for garnish
+- green onion chopped (optional) for garnish

 - In a large bowl, mash bread and milk together with a fork until it forms a paste.
 Add onion, garlic powder, egg, Worcestershire sauce, salt and pepper.
 Mix well.